 As noted above, NASEO also supports additional energy title programs.
 There are several of note that should be supported at mandatory funding levels and RESP.
-These include the Biomass Crop Assistance Program, Biorefinery Assistance, Renewable Chemical and Biobased Product Manufacturing Assistance Program, and the Biobased Markets Program (otherwise referred to as "Biopreferred"), the Biomass Research & Development Initiative, the Bioenergy Program for Advanced Biofuels, the Biodiesel Fuel Education Program, and the Carbon Utilization and Biogas Education Program.
+These include the Biomass Crop Assistance Program, Biorefinery Assistance, Renewable Chemical and Biobased Product Manufacturing Assistance Program, and the Biobased Markets Program (otherwise referred to as "Biopreferred"), the Biomass Research & Development Initiative, the Bioenergy Program for Advanced Biofuels, and the Biodiesel Fuel Education Program.

 The RESP zero-interest loans to rural electric cooperatives, state financing entities and others help on residential and small business energy efficiency measures.
-RUS has awarded almost \$290 million in RESP loans.
+RUS has awarded almost \$600 million in 58 RESP loans in 28 states since 2016.

-In FY'24, we urge your support for the REAP program and the Rural Energy for America Loans program, and additional energy title programs as noted above.
-We also support expansion and support for "on-bill" financing programs (RESP) through USDA.
+In FY'26, we urge your support for the REAP program and the Rural Energy for America Loans program, and additional energy title programs as noted above.
+We also support the "onbill" financing programs (RESP) through USDA.
 For all these programs, we recommend streamlining the applications in order to reduce paperwork burdens for low-cost grants and loans.
 The REAP program's small grant cap should be raised to \$75,000.